Joiner, Arkansas

 Joiner is a city in Mississippi County, Arkansas, United States.
 The population was 498 as of the 2020 census, down from 576 at the 2010 census.

-Joiner was the birthplace of record company executive Al Bennett, for whom the character Alvin of Alvin and the Chipmunks was named.
+History

+Conflicting histories point to Joiner originally being settled in the 1880s by two different men.
+First, there was D.C.
+Joyner, a doctor from Stewart County, Tennessee.
+He came to Mississippi County after 1861 and settled in what is now the city of Joiner before 1888.
+Second, there was R.L.
+Joiner, a businessman from Shelby County, Tennessee.
+Joiner came to Mississippi County in 1868, and settled at what is now the city of Joiner in 1880.

+At some point prior to 1903, executives from the St. Louis & San Francisco Railway traveled to Mississippi County and met with Rufus Joiner.
+"After an evening of dinner and entertainment" the railway executives decided to construct a depot in the vicinity of the Joiner household and name it after the family.
+The depot was constructed in 1903.
+The following year, the nascent community received a post office.

 Geography

 Joiner is located in southern Mississippi County at 35°30′26″N 90°9′1″W (35.507345, -90.150245).
 U.S. Route 61 passes through the city center, leading northeast 19 mi to Osceola and southwest 12 mi to Turrell.
 Interstate 55 passes less than 2 mi west of Joiner, with access from Exit 34 (Arkansas Highway 118).

 According to the United States Census Bureau, the city has a total area of 0.6 sqmi, all land.

 Demographics

 2020 census

-As of the 2020 United States Census, there were 498 people, 227 households, and 100 families residing in the city.
+As of the 2020 United States census, there were 498 people, 227 households, and 100 families residing in the city.